-Podcasting like a Pro with Misty Phillip
+Podcasting for Nonprofits with Misty Phillip

 In Episode 21 of the Ministry at Scale podcast, we spoke with Misty Phillip, the Founder of Spark Media and Spark Collective.
 The Spark Collective is a podcast training community that provides educational resources on how to grow your podcast – with information starting with the fundamentals all the way through advanced topics.
 However, it is more than just a collection of educational content.
 It is a community to build connections with other podcasters and get the support you need.

 Misty shared that while some podcasts did slow down or fade during the pandemic, she has seen a lot of growth in the past year, and knows that many others have as well.
 Podcasting is both about providing great information and (more importantly) creating a community.
 Those podcasters who have invested in building an engaged community likely saw their audience grow during the pandemic.

 One of Misty’s friends shared the idea with her that “podcasts are the new pulpit.”
 This has been especially true in 2020, when many in-person services worldwide were going virtual.
 Those churches with thriving digital ministries didn’t miss a beat, while those who hadn’t invested in digital media were left scrambling.
 Podcasting for Christians can give you a low-barrier way to reach every corner of the world with the good news of the Gospel – which is what the Great Commission is all about.

 Starting is hard, keeping it going can be harder